googlefonts/VTT-Deficiencies/README.md

 **Top:** Function 87, used to position accents, causes the circumflex accent, to be uncentered.

 **Bottom:** X-direction code removed.
 Glyph program compiled and saved.
-Accent is now centered and positioned correctly, using x-offset code only, for all Variation instances.
+Accent is now centered and positioned correctly, using **x-offset code only**, for all Variation instances.

 The x-direction code for composite glyphs, generated by the autohinter, should be removed for all accented glyphs.
 Function 87, used to position accents, can cause badly positioned accents in some Variation instances in Variable fonts.